audacity/audacity.github.io/src/pages/FAQ.md

 The Audacity team will take all the necessary steps to keep your data protected.
 It is fully GDPR compliant in EU regions.

-Read Audacity's privacy policy in full [here](https://www.audacityteam.org/desktop-privacy-policy/).
+Read Audacity's privacy policy in full [here](/desktop-privacy-policy/).
+The cookie policy for this website can be found [here](/cookie-policy/).

 #### Is Audacity spyware?
 No. Audacity is entirely safe to use and only collects data relevant to error reporting (such as device information) and software updates.